Prop Betting Explained: A Complete Guide to Proposition Betting

 Types of Prop Bets

-Prop betting on players regards individual performances during a game or a season.
+Player props focus on individual performance during a game or over a season.

 Team Prop Bets